-The scientific and technical disclosures included in this MD&A have been reviewed and confirmed by John Shmyr, P. Geo. and Martin St-Pierre, P. Geoph., qualified persons as defined by National Instrument 43-101.
-Mr. Shmyr and Mr. St-Pierre are independent consultants to Murchison and the Brabant Lake project.
+The scientific and technical disclosures included in this MD&A have been reviewed by John Shmyr, P.Geo., VP Exploration, a registered member of the Professional Engineers and Geoscientists of Saskatchewan and current holder of a special authorization with the Ordre des Géologues du Québec.
+Mr. Shmyr is a Qualified Person as defined by National Instrument 43-101.